You have heard about inbound marketing but the thing is:

 Once you’ve started publishing content on your blog, start leveraging search engine optimization (SEO).

-SEO means to optimize your website and blog content for search engines.
-You make it easy for search engines to find your content and then you make/add necessary changes that help your content rank on page 1 on Google for your target keyword.
+SEO is all about optimizing your website and blog content for search engines.
+You make it easy for search engines to find your content and then you make/add necessary changes that may help your content rank on page 1 of Google for your target keyword.

-Doing SEO you can get free traffic to your content from search engines.
-The traffic from Google is highly targeted, making it easier for you to convert the traffic into leads and customers.
+By implementing SEO, you get free traffic to your content from search engines.
+The traffic coming from Google is highly targeted, making it easier for you to convert the traffic into leads and customers.

 SEO isn’t complicated and gives amazing ROI when done right.
-You can find all about getting started with SEO here and here.
+You can find out all about getting started with SEO here and here.
+Check out our WordPress SEO guide.

-You’ll need to implement SEO to help customers find you through search engines.
-Else, you’ll be leaving a giant channel of potential customers.
+You’ll NEED to implement SEO to help customers find you through search engines.
+Else, you’ll be leaving behind a giant channel of potential customers.

 3. Interact & Get Active On Social Media